Energinet-DataHub/opengeh-edi/README.md

 - Metered data responsible
 - System Operator

-In the long term all these [roles](https://github.com/Energinet-DataHub/green-energy-hub/docs/dictionary-and-concepts/dictionary-market-participants.md) will be part of the Green Energy Hub

 ## Domain Roadmap

 In this program increment we are working on finishing the happy flow MVP for Change of energy supplier.
 This includes: